-2 killed, 55 injured as storm hits Midwest, Southwest states
+7 killed as storm hits Midwest, Southwest states

 - Flooding and tornadoes reported in Missouri and Texas

-- Tornadoes left widespread destruction and more than 50 people injured in Texas
+- More than 50 people injured

-(CNN)A strong storm caused severe flooding and tornadoes that killed at least two people and injured dozens more in Missouri, Arkansas and Texas.
+(CNN)A strong storm caused severe flooding and tornadoes that killed at least seven people and injured dozens more in Missouri, Arkansas and Texas.

+Several tornadoes touched down in east Texas, leaving five people dead, Van Zandt County officials said.

 The body of a 72-year-old woman was recovered in southwestern Missouri after flood waters washed away her car, authorities said.